-In 2014, the sick leave rate increased for the second consecutive year.
-Boliden is looking over the rehabilitation and ability to find alternative work that can be performed by employers that are aprtly injured or have a temporarily impaired health.
-Short- and long-term absence is monitored from 2015 in order to find reasons for the poor trend.
-Proactive health work should be also deepened during 2015.
-Boliden also offers all employees special assistance, such as anti-flu vaccinations, where necessary.
+The sick leave rate increased for the third year in succession in 2015.
+Boliden is reviewing both its rehabilitation work and the potential for finding alternative work that can be performed by employers that are partly injured or have temporarily impaired health.
+Short- and long-term absence has been monitored, as of 2015, in order to identify the reasons for the poor trend.
+Proactive health work was also intensified in 2015, and Boliden also offers all employees special assistance, such as anti-flu vaccinations, where necessary.
 Every operation also has an activity programme designed to promote employees' health.

 Boliden's systematic health and wellness work is based on prevention as well as rehabilitation.
-A large number of the preventative activities managed by the units focus on identifying lifestyle and environmental factors that may have a negative impact on the level of diseases for some employees
+A large number of the preventative activities managed by the units focus on identifying lifestyle and environmental factors that may have a negative impact on the level of diseases for some employees.

 Employees are encouraged to keep fit and to participate in various sporting activities.
-Experts are invited to speak on various health risks such as cancer, diabetes and heart conditions, and on how to prevent potential health issues that may arise due to working shifts.
 Anti-smoking and healthy eating campaigns are carried out on an ongoing basis.

-LA5 - Representation on health and safety committees
+LA5 Representation on health and safety committees

 Boliden has health and safety committees at all workplaces where more than fifty employees are working on a regular basis.
-More than 75 per cent of the workforce is represented by the health and safety committees
+More than 95% of the workforce is represented by the health and safety committees.

 The health and safety committees identify potential hazards, evaluate these potential hazards, recommend corrective actions, and follow up on implemented recommendations.
-The health and safety committees hold meetings regularly and carry out inspections of the workplace.
+The health and safety committees hold regular meetings and carry out workplace inspections.